-To help you prepare for your MRI Small Bowel examination, please read carefully the information in this leaflet.
+To help you prepare for your MRI Small Bowel examination, please carefully read the information on this sheet.

-Before your MRI scan appointment
+Before your MRI scan appointment.

-We need you to fast (not eat) for six hours prior to your appointment.
+We need you to fast (not eat) for 6 hours prior to your appointment.
 You may have clear fluids and take any medication.
 This is to ensure that your bowel is empty so that we can obtain clear images.

-Please allow at least one hour for the appointment.
+Please allow at least 1 1⁄2 -2 hours for the appointment.